Through The Fibro Fog

 How to make a smoothie

-Making a smoothie is such a quick and easy way to get a healthy breakfast, post-workout snack or even a sweet treat!
+Making a smoothie is such a quick and easy way to get a tasty breakfast, post-workout snack or even a sweet treat!

 Typically smoothies have fruit, perhaps some greens such as kale and then yogurt to thicken and get that creamy texture.
 You may also require a liquid such as milk, non-dairy milk, fruit juice or coconut water.